740 Library Road, Rochester, New York | Officially Marked Monument

-Named for woman suffrage champion Susan B. Anthony since 1974, this four-winged structure erected in 1955 stands on the University of Rochester’s River Campus.
+Named for woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) champion Susan B. Anthony since 1974, this four-winged structure erected in 1955 stands on the University of Rochester’s River Campus.
 It was first known as the Women’s Residence Hall.
 One wing was named for Anthony, who had led an ultimately successful effort to persuade the University of Rochester to admit women.
-The other three wings were named for Mary Lewis Gannett (1854 - 1952) and Emily Weed Hollister (1857 - 1932), key associates of Anthony’s in campaigning for co-education; and for Lewis Henry Morgan (1818 - 1881), a founder of the University of Rochester.
+The other three wings were named for Mary Lewis Gannett (1854–1952) and Emily Weed Hollister (1857–1932), key associates of Anthony’s in campaigning for co-education; and for Lewis Henry Morgan (1818–1881), a founder of the University of Rochester.

 The structure is located on the Residence Quad near Hoeing Hall, Tiernan Hall, Gilbert Hall, and Lovejoy Hall, and near the Rush Rhees Library.
 It is now used for freshman housing.